Somasis/raspui/README.md

     - number of packages installed
 - CPU information
     - display accurate CPU usage
+    - load averages over 1min/5min/15min
     - running processes
+    - current cpufreq governor (per-core)
 - RAM usage
     - free/used/total in megabyte/kilobyte amounts
+- Swap (only shows if you have any swap files or partitions)
+    - free/used/total in megabyte/kilobyte amounts
+    - show active swap devices and per-device usage

 ## installation